pawar121/deo_sumit_spring2017/Final/readme.md

 We will present and explore the data provided by LC.
 This data was made available to us after the creation of an investor account.
 The data consists in 4 files updated every quarter on the same day as the quarterly results of the company are released.
 They contain information on almost all the loans issued by LC.
 The only loans missing from these files are the few loans where LC was not authorized to release publicly the details of the transactions.
 The information available for each loan consists of all the details of the loans at the time of their issuance as well as more information relative to the latest status of loan such as how much principal has been paid so far, how much interest, if the loan was fully paid or defaulted, or if the borrower is late on payments etc.

-* **Data Download** - Describes the step by step implementation of downloading the dataset provided on the website by the Loan Lending club.
+* **Data Download** - [Data-download Notebook](https://github.com/sumit91188/deo_sumit_spring2017/blob/master/Final/Data%20Download.ipynb) describes the step by step implementation of downloading the dataset provided on the website by the Loan Lending club.
-* **Store Data** - Describes the step by step process to clean and consolidate all the downloaded files into one file.
+* **Store Data** - [Data-storage-LoanData Notebook](https://github.com/sumit91188/deo_sumit_spring2017/blob/master/Final/Data%20Download.ipynb) & [Data-Storage-DeclinedLoanData Notebook](https://github.com/sumit91188/deo_sumit_spring2017/blob/master/Final/Data-Storage-DeclinedLoanData.ipynb) describe the step by step process to clean and consolidate all the downloaded files into files per quarter.
-* **Analysis 1** - describe
+* **Analysis 1** - [ana_1 Notebook](https://github.com/sumit91188/deo_sumit_spring2017/blob/master/Final/Data%20Download.ipynb) performs Exploratory data analysis on Approved loans vs Declined loans from year 2007 to 2016.
 * **Analysis 2** - describe
 * **Analysis 3** - describe
 ---